Compiling Deterministic Structure into SLM Harnesses: Introduction

+We propose Semantic Gradient Descent (SGDe), a PAC-bounded approach to harness engineering \cite{lopopolo2026harness,trivedy2026anatomy} that compiles a fully executable harness $\theta=\{\mathcal{G},\mathcal{P},\mathcal{C}\}$ offline, where $\mathcal{G}$ is a DAG topology, $\mathcal{P}$ a set of specialised prompts, and $\mathcal{C}$ deterministic code.
+SGDe expands the unit of optimisation to the substrate itself, lifting the offload/retain decision from a fixed prompting convention to a per-node, trace-driven optimisation target, and replaces continuous parameter updates with a teacher-student loop in which a frontier teacher analyses traces, attributes errors, and rewrites the workflow artefacts.
+The distinction is load-bearing for SLM deployment: for frontier LLMs the gap between a prompt and a Python function is narrow and intra-substrate optimisation captures most gains, but for SLMs the same gap is precisely where deployment fails.
+Substrate compilation is composable with intra-substrate search, so we evaluate SGDe against the leading intra-substrate baseline (DSPy) to isolate its contribution.

 The contributions of this paper are threefold.
-First, we introduce substrate compilation as a new unit of optimisation for agentic workflows.
-The teacher selects on a per-node basis among three co-equal compilation actions, i.e., prompt refinement, capability offloading (rewriting a node as deterministic code), and structural consensus (wrapping a node in a fan-out/fan-in ensemble with deterministic aggregation) --- adaptively in response to per-node failure attribution, directly addressing the capability and reliability gaps that motivate SLM deployment.
-Second, we derive a resource-bounded PAC analysis in which the effective hypothesis space $\Theta_{\mathcal{T}}$ is recast as the set of feasible per-subtask compilation choices (code, single LLM call, or fan-out/fan-in consensus), yielding the bound $\left|\Theta_{\mathcal{T}}\right|=\text{O}\left(3^{k}\right)$ in the number of distinct subtask types $k$.
-This bound is mechanistic rather than merely asymptotic: it explains both why SGDe converges with as few as three training examples on structurally homogeneous tasks and why it degrades predictably when the target domain spans multiple divergent task families.
-Third, we empirically validate SGDe on a challenging GSM-Hard-derived test set constructed via adversarial synthesis from a single seed question, achieving 91.3\% accuracy at a training sample size of $m=5$ and 99.3\% at $m=3$, corresponding to a +26.3\% to +34.3\% absolute improvement over the strongest intra-substrate baseline (DSPy), while requiring only commercially viable training sets.
+First, we introduce \emph{substrate compilation} as a new unit of optimisation: at every node the teacher selects adaptively among prompt refinement, capability offloading (rewriting a node as deterministic code), and structural consensus (wrapping a node in a fan-out/fan-in ensemble with deterministic aggregation), directly addressing the capability and reliability gaps that motivate SLM deployment.
+Second, we derive a resource-bounded PAC analysis in which the effective hypothesis space is bounded by $|\Theta_{\mathcal{T}}|=\text{O}(3^{k})$ in the number of distinct subtask types $k$, explaining mechanistically why SGDe converges from as few as three training examples on structurally homogeneous tasks.
+Third, we empirically validate SGDe on a GSM-Hard-derived test set, achieving 91.3\% accuracy at $m=5$ and 99.3\% at $m=3$, a +26.3\% to +34.3\% absolute improvement over the leading intra-substrate baseline (DSPy).

-The remainder of this paper is organised as follows.
-Section \ref{sec:Related-Work} reviews related work in small language models, distillation techniques, and agentic architectures.
-In Section \ref{sec:Semantic-Gradient-Descent} we present the SGDe framework, detailing its decoupled teacher-student architecture and the compilation of executable workflow artefacts.
-Section \ref{sec:Mathematical-Model} formalises the approach within a PAC learning framework and derives theoretical sample complexity guarantees.
-Experimental methodology and results are presented in Section \ref{sec:Experiment-Evaluation}.
-Section \ref{sec:Discussion-and-Future} examines topological overfitting and outlines promising directions for future research, including mixture-of-topologies ensembles.
-Section \ref{sec:Conclusion} concludes the paper.